Affiliate links on Android Authority may earn us a commission. Learn more.

 I quickly realized this wasn’t a device made for those activities, so I uninstalled social networks and messaging apps to avoid notifications I didn’t want.
 It wasn’t as frustrating when using the Amazon Fire HD 8 solely as a consumption tablet.
 It played HD video smoothly, even if typing titles was slow during search.
 Amazon shopping worked well, and light tasks such as reading in the Kindle app worked without a hiccup.
 Playing music was also seamless, and flipping through magazines felt as natural as the real deal.

-At first I thought any game with remotely realistic graphics would be a no-go, but the Fire HD 8 shocked me.
+At first, I thought any game with remotely realistic graphics would be a no-go, but the Fire HD 8 shocked me.
 I tested the device with Asphalt 9, which is the industry standard for mobile gaming.
 Loading the game took significantly longer than usual, but everything worked just fine once navigating the menus and controlling the vehicle.
-Gameplay was surprisingly smooth
+Gameplay was surprisingly smooth considering the price of the device.

 This could be thanks to the tablet’s Game Mode, which activates when a game is launched.
 This feature optimizes performance, clears out the memory, hides notifications, and disables Alexa.
 If this is the reason why gaming works surprisingly well on the Fire HD 8, Amazon should let us turn it on on-demand.
 I could use the extra boost for some instant messaging!